rupran/librarytrader/README.md

-After evaluating or loading the dependency tree, calling `resolve_functions(elf)` on `LibraryStore` will (try to) resolve all imported functions to the absolute paths of the library which provides the functions.
-The mapping is returned as an `OrderedDict`.
+After evaluating or loading the dependency tree, calling `resolve_functions(elf)` on `LibraryStore` will (try to) resolve all imported functions to the absolute paths of the libraries which provide the functions.
+The mapping is returned as an `OrderedDict`. `resolve_functions` can also be called with an absolute path to a library, in which case it will internally try to resolve this path to a `Library` object in the `LibraryStore`.